trajafri/eureka/y-comb/README.md

 # Y-Combinator in Haskell

 Same thing can be done in Haskell but sadly, type synonyms can't be recursive the way they were in the exercises done above.
 So the trick is to use a data type to do what we just did above.
-Because of this, our `Rec` type changes to a `newtype` and `selfApp` does the constructor wrapping/unwrapping where needed.
+Because of this, our `Rec` uses a `newtype` and `selfApp` does the constructor wrapping/unwrapping where needed.

 Since Haskell is lazy, we don't need to worry about thunks any more, and since Haskell also